lsaos/pld-comp/README.md

 <li> build : It's useless to take a look at it, unless you know how to read .o files.</li>
 </ul>

+## Is there anything to sum up what the compiler does ?

+Sure !
+Please check *tests/DemonstrationPrograms* and run the compiler executable on every .c file !